 Interestingly, researchers are finding that 5-MeO-DMT is only one of many compounds in so-called toad venoms.
 Just like psilocybin mushrooms, it’s the influence of all the compounds in toad secretions that is responsible for the overall psychedelic experience for the user.
-Therefore, an experience with 5-MeO-DMT alone doesn’t have all the effects and possible benefits of the complete, naturally-occurring mixture of compounds in toad secretions.
+For example, a 2018 study found that a 50 mg dose of vaporized bufotoxin secretions (containing about 5-7 mg of 5-MeO-DMT) from B. alvarius gave the same intensity of mystical experience as a high dose (30 mg/70 kg) of pure psilocybin.4 However, there was a significant increase in the intensity of the mystical experience from the vaporized toad secretions compared to a moderate/high dose (20 mg/70kg) of pure psilocybin.
+The latter result shows that the mixture of compounds in the toad secretions was more potent than the moderate/high dose of pure psilocybin in creating a full mystical experience.
+Therefore, an experience with 5-MeO-DMT alone would not be expected to have all the effects and possible benefits of the complete, naturally-occurring mixture of compounds in toad secretions.

 Here are two examples of the different compounds found in the secretions of B. alvarius.
 As part of the first study, the researchers analyzed five samples of secretions for the levels of several compounds.
 The ranges of each compound per 1 gram of dried secretion were:3

 - Bufogenin = 0.005 – 0.013 mg/g (four samples)